Alignak-monitoring/alignak/doc/source/11_integration/nagvis.rst

   socket="tcp:localhost:50000"

-.. important::  If you are using a non local broker (or a distributed Shinken architecture with multiple brokers) you should change **localhost** to the **IP/Servername/FQDN of your broker**!
+.. important::  If you are using a non local broker (or a distributed Alignak architecture with multiple brokers) you should change **localhost** to the **IP/Servername/FQDN of your broker**!